SunnyTseng/collaboration_eastern_grassowl_individual_Taiwan-_Shiao/README.md

-# Identify Individual Eastern Grassowl in Taiwan using BirdNET embedding
+# Identifying individual Eastern Grassowl in Taiwan with BirdNET embedding
 A project to identify individual Eastern Grassowl in Taiwan using acoustic features extracted by BirdNET embedding